Written by

 Leather has been used for centuries as a sofa material, cultivating a timeless allure with its look in any type of interior styling.
 Across many cultures, it has been seen as a sophisticated and luxurious choice that can instantly elevate a space.
 Leather sofas tend to age slowly in unique and distinct ways adding a sense of character to a piece.
 Given their longevity, the return on investment you get from a leather sofa is very strong.

-The upfront cost of a sofa made from genuine leather is typically higher compared to other alternatives especially if you choose high-quality options like full grain leather or aniline leather.
+The upfront cost of a sofa made from genuine leather is typically higher compared to other alternatives especially if you choose high-quality options like full-grain leather or aniline leather.
+You'll find some 2-seater leather sofas for around $2,000 but they can go up to $7,000 and above.
 This is largely because of the craftsmanship and time required to procure and manufacture these products.
 There is also a slightly more limited range when it comes to styling.
 While many different colours are available, you don’t get the same diversity of texture and pattern as you can with a fabric sofa which is something to bear in mind.

 Leather can be affected by temperature and humidity fluctuations which can impact how it feels when you sit on it initially.
 In hot and humid environments, it may feel sticky or uncomfortable while on cold days it can feel cool to the touch.
 However, leather tends to adjust to body temperature relatively quickly for better comfort.
 Leather can also be sensitive to direct sunlight with the potential for fading.
 So long as you have blinds or even sheer curtains for protection during the day, it will help mitigate this.